CiscoIOx/modbus_collector_python/README.md

 (https://developer.cisco.com/media/iox-dev-guide-11-28-16/concepts/app-concepts/#safeguarding-against-flash-wear)

 ### Handling signals
 Modbus app handles SIGTERM and SIGINT signals as below.
-When the application is stopped, CAF sends SIGTERM signal to the application.
+When the application is stopped or platform is powering down, CAF sends SIGTERM signal to the application.
 These signal handlers enable us to stop the application gracefully.

 ```
 def _sleep_handler(signum, frame):